 The coldest temperature ever measured since onset of recording in the US was -80F (-62.2oC).
 It was observed at Prospect Creek Camp in the Endicott Mountains on January 23, 1971.
 In Barrow, the minimum average July temperature is 34F (1oC).
 Interestingly, Alaskans love to have their photo taken at 40 below in a bikini.

-Alaska is also the US state with the most earthquakes per year as well as with the highest mean annual magnitude of earthquakes (6.7) of earthquakes in a year.
+Alaska is also the US state with the most earthquakes per year as well as with the highest mean annual magnitude of earthquakes (6.7).
 Being located at the border of two tectonic plates Alaska experiences a magnitude 8 or higher earthquake on average every 14 years.
 I have been in the Alaska 2002 7.9 earthquake that occurred at the Denali Fault.
 Believe me, I don’t even want to know what an earthquake with a magnitude higher than 7.9 would feel/look/sound like.
 On average, about 1,000 earthquakes occur in Alaska each month.